Skip to main content

 Memory-care and secure dementia units must prevent residents from leaving unsupervised while never trapping anyone.
 The tools:

-Special locking arrangements in healthcare are tightly governed by NFPA 101 and the AHJ; confirm the unit's classification before specifying any egress-delaying device.
+Special locking arrangements in healthcare are tightly governed by NFPA 101 and the AHJ, so confirm the unit classification before specifying any egress-delaying device.

-Where anti-ligature is required vs where standard hardware is correct
+Where anti-ligature is required versus where standard hardware is correct

 Area Hardware

-Behavioral patient room / bathroom / seclusion Anti-ligature lever, pull, hinge, closer; anti-barricade
+Behavioral patient room / bathroom / seclusion Anti-ligature lever, pull, hinge, closer, plus anti-barricade

-Memory-care / secure dementia unit perimeter Delayed/controlled egress + access control
+Memory-care / secure dementia unit perimeter Delayed or controlled egress plus access control

 General assisted-living resident room Standard Grade 1 commercial lever (privacy with staff key override)